Supply Chain draft

 Risk if stagnant

 Reliance on a single tool for supply chain visibility creates a false sense of security.
 If the tool misses a vulnerability or the provider discontinues the service, the organisation has no fallback.
 Unactioned alerts accumulate into a growing attack surface.
+Where AI features are in use without a recorded model identity, the supplier chain is materially longer than the contract suggests, and the organisation cannot answer a regulator asking which model processed which data.

 L2 Contractual